A Method with Convergence Rates for Optimization Problems with Variational Inequality Constraints: Convergence rate analysis

 This provides a lower bound on the left-hand side of \cref{eqn:erc_D_elementary_ineq3}.
 The inequality \cref{eqn:prebound_gap} is obtained by substituting this bound in \cref{eqn:erc_D_elementary_ineq3} and multiplying both sides by $\frac{\gamma_{k}^{r-1}}{2}$. \end{proof}

 In the following, we develop upper bounds for suboptimality and infeasibility of the weighted average iterate generated by \cref{alg:aRB-IRG}.
-Both of these error bounds are characterized in terms of the stepsize and the regularization parameter. \begin{proposition}[Error bounds for \cref{alg:aRB-IRG}] Let the sequence $\{\bar x_k\}$ be generated by \cref{alg:aRB-IRG}.
+Both of these error bounds are characterized in terms of the stepsize and the regularization parameter. \begin{proposition}[Error bounds for \cref{alg:aRB-IRG}] Let the sequence $\{\bar x_k\}$ be generated by \cref{alg:aRB-IRG}{, where $0\leq r<1$}.
 Suppose $\{\gamma_k\}$ and $\{\eta_k\}$ are strictly positive and nonincreasing sequences.
-Let \cref{assum:problem} and \cref{assum:random sample} hold.
-Moreover, assume the set $X$ is bounded, i.e., $\|X\|\leq M$ for all $x \in X$ and some $M>0$. \\ (a) Let $x^*$ be an optimal solution to problem \cref{prob:main}.
-Then, for any $N\geq 1$:
+Let \cref{assum:problem} and \cref{assum:random sample} hold {and} assume {that} the set $X$ is bounded, i.e., {$\|x\|\leq M$} for all $x \in X$ and some $M>0$. \\ (a) Let $x^*$ be an optimal solution to problem \cref{prob:main}.
+Then, for {all} $N\geq 1$:

 (b) Consider the dual gap function in \cref{def:gap}.
-Then, for any $N\geq 1$:
+Then, for {all} $N\geq 1$:

 \end{proposition}

 \begin{proof} We define the following terms for all $k\geq 0$, that appear in \cref{eqn:prebound_gap}: